YangWenhao3906/YangWenhao3906.github.io/_pages/about.md

 ## Awards and Honors

-- The First Prize of People's Scholarship, Harbin Institute of Technology  (2023)
+- The First Prize of People's Scholarship, Harbin Institute of Technology  (2023, Top 3%)

-- The First Prize of People's Scholarship, Harbin Institute of Technology  (2022)
+- The First Prize of People's Scholarship, Harbin Institute of Technology  (2022, Top 3%)

-- The First Prize of People's Scholarship, Harbin Institute of Technology  (2020)
+- The First Prize of People's Scholarship, Harbin Institute of Technology  (2020, Top 3%)

 - Outstanding Student, Harbin Institute of Technology  (2022)